Mohammeddaniyal/TMChess/README.md

 ```

 ### 3️⃣ **Run the Client**
-Each player should run the client with the server IP and their username:
+Each player should run the client with the their username and password:
 ```sh
 java -jar build/libs/TMChess-Client.jar <username> <password>
 ```